nnev/website/www/english.md

 („Stammtisch“).
 [Please RSVP](yarpnarp.html) a couple of days in advance, so that we can book a suitable table.
 It’s pretty simple, just enter your nick and click “yarp”.
-Be sure to check the site again before you go, sometimes we need to choose a different place if there's too many people.
+Be sure to check the site again before you go, sometimes we need to choose a different place if there are too many people.

 You can join either – both are suitable for newcomers.